1. Curriculum Vitae Overview

 The following are suggested categories for your CV.
 Select and order your categories to highlight your relevant skills, experiences and achievements to appeal to the priorities of your intended program of study.
 When organizing the information within each category, list items in reverse chronological order, with the most recent information appearing first.

 Name, email and phone number.
 DO NOT INCLUDE Information on marital status, dependents, religious affiliation, gender or ethnicity when applying to programs in North America.
-If applying outside of North America, consult the program personnel to see if this information is required.
+If applying outside of North America, consult the program personnel to see if any of this information is required.

 Include date, degree conferred (or to be conferred), program of study, name of institution.
 You may also include selected coursework relevant to your intended area of study or research.